 My workout regimen at the time included a barre class at least twice a week (three or four when I'm really good).
 I'd also throw in a few boxing classes here and there when I had the time.
 I felt that at the very least, I would be able to finish the class without terribly embarrassing myself.
 But what I learned was that none of those high-intensity classes that I spent years doing mattered.
 P.volve, formerly known as Bodies by P, is all about low-impact.

 "[Barre classes] are missing very essential steps," said P.volve founder P. "You can't even activate your inner thigh and most of your butt if you don't have mobility in your hips."
-After going through physical therapy for a football-related injury and learning at the Gray Institute for 15 years, P has been developing his own workout classes for the past five years.
+After going through physical therapy for a football-related injury and learning at the Gray Institute for 15 years, P has been developing his own workout classes.
 It's through those experiences he realized the key to getting toned is all about hip motion.

 "If you don't have the motion in your hips—internal rotation, external rotation, abduction and extension—and don't have all those bases covered, you're not constantly working on getting your butt to really develop and you can't get the thighs to slim," he said.